CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 source <project_name_here>-openrc.sh
 ```

-The ec2 credentials are created from the CLI with:
+The ec2 credentials are created from the CLI (command-line interface) with:

 ```bash
 $ openstack ec2 credentials create